Pre-hospital ultrasound: Applications and potential indications

-Procedures
+Procedural guiding

 In most cases, prehospital providers will employ the use of a portable ultrasound unit.
 In every instance, an attempt is made to find the area best suited to an ultrasound and utilize bare skin if possible.
 Resolution is vastly decreased if soundings must be made through any form of clothing.

 There are two main areas of emergency ultrasound.
 The Focused Assessment with Sonography for Trauma (or FAST) focuses on trying to ascertain if there is internal bodily fluid in blunt abdominal trauma, in the areas between organs, which is a sign of severe internal injury.
 Echocardiography is used to attempt to find valvular disease, clots, cardiomyopathies or penetrations of the heart.
 Both systems are scanning methodologies, they use identical equipment.

-Ultrasound visualization of the optic nerve sheath has been shown to be useful as a surrogate for more invasive intracranial pressure monitoring, allowing for more advanced monitoring of brain injuries in the field.
+Ultrasound visualization and measurement of the optic nerve sheath diameter (ONSD) has been shown to be useful as a surrogate for more invasive intracranial pressure monitoring, allowing for more advanced monitoring of brain injuries in the field.